"SORRY, THERE'S NO MAGIC BULLET. YOU GOTTA EAT HEALTHY AND LIVE HEALTHY TO BE HEALTHY AND LOOK HEALTHY. END OF STORY." – MORGAN SPURLOCK

 - Garlic: This spice comes with an allicin compound that comes with lots of therapeutic effects.
 It can help to improve heart health.

-Best Foods to Beat Diabetes
+Best Foods to Control Diabetes

 Determining the best foods that one is expected to eat when one is suffering from diabetes can be quite difficult.
 This is because you are trying everything possible to be controlling your blood sugar levels.